JorjaFox/website/_posts-old-blog/2015-09-21-racing-extinction.md

     - video
 ---

-Before we say goodbye to CSI, let's talk about <em>not</em> saying goodbye to animals.
+Before we say goodbye to CSI, let's talk about _not_ saying goodbye to animals.

 https://www.facebook.com/JorjaFoxworldwide/posts/892494467467065